Utah Deaf History and Culture

 at the Utah School for the Deaf

 Under the leadership of Dr. Grant B. Bitter, an enthusiastic champion of oral and mainstream education for Deaf and hard of hearing students, Utah's trend toward mainstreaming increased rapidly in the 1960s.
-Dr. Bitter's efforts resulted in a new policy at the Utah School for the Deaf that adopted the Dual Division, commonly known as "Y" system.
+Dr. Bitter's efforts resulted in a new policy at the Utah School for the Deaf that adopted the Dual Division, commonly known as the "Y" system.
 All Deaf and hard of hearing children were required to begin their education in the Oral Division, and they could not move to the Simultaneous Communication Division until they were 11 or in sixth grade.
-The Ogden campus was divided, with each Oral and Simultaneous Communication (later renamed Total Communication) Division having its own classrooms, dormitory facilities, recess, and co-curricular activities, with the exception of sporting programs (The Utah Eagle, February 1968; The Ogden Standard-Examiner, October 19, 1970).
+The Ogden campus was divided, with each Oral and Simultaneous Communication (later renamed Total Communication) Division having its own classrooms, dormitory facilities, recess, and co-curricular activities, except for sporting programs (The Utah Eagle, February 1968; The Ogden Standard-Examiner, October 19, 1970).
 Only sporting programs provided a social opportunity due to a shortage of students from both the Oral and Simultaneous Communication Divisions (The Utah Eagle, February 1968; Dale R. Cook, Paul Arthur, and Linda (Snodgrass) James, personal communication, May 29, 2011).
 At the time, the signing team's coach was Jerry Taylor, and the oral team's coach was Bert Chaston, a staff member of the Oral Department (Ruth Taylor, personal communication, February 11, 2015).
-For further details on the Dual Program at the Utah School for the Deaf, visit "Dr. Robert G. Sanderson's Dream" webpage.
+For further details on the Dual Program at the Utah School for the Deaf, visit the "Dr. Robert G. Sanderson's Dream" webpage.

 The Sports Programs at the Utah School for the Deaf